Gymnastics at the 1904 Summer Olympics – Men's team

 The men's team was an artistic gymnastics event held as part of the Gymnastics at the 1904 Summer Olympics programme.
 It was the first time a team event, in the sense of combining scores of individual gymnasts, was held at the Olympics.
 Previous team events had been performances by large groups of gymnasts at a single time.
 The competition was held on Friday, July 1, 1904 and on Saturday, July 2, 1904.

-Seventy eight gymnasts competed in 13 teams.
-The scores of the top 6 members of each team counted toward the team total.
+Seventy eight gymnasts competed in 13 teams, with the scores of the top six members of each team counting toward the team total.

 Results

 The following clubs did not compete as a team, as they did not enter with at least six gymnasts.